bifrost-platform/RunnersScenario/EN/SwapKLAYToKXRP.md

 ### Set the amount of KLAY to swap.

 - The amount of KXRP available with your KLAY will be automatically calculated.
 - Only the maximum amount of KXRP available for swap will be displayed if the token pool in DEX (KLAYswap) is insufficient.
-(KLAY will be consumed according to the available balance to swap.)

 ```input-Dynamic KLAY
 let amountIn = 10;